 Tonight (when I wrote this on 22/10/2016) I was watching the news when a Tory government minister talked away a bill named in Alan Turing’s honour.
 A bill which would have pardoned homosexual men whose sexual orientation was criminalised in the 1950’s.
 A bill which was to be named Turing’s law, because it was this same act that led one of our finest minds, indeed, one of the finest minds the human race has ever produced, to commit suicide after been chemically castrated by order of the British government.

-“Yes,” I would say, “they are not the government of these blessed isles I would wish for, but at least they are heading int the right direction on this subject.
+“Yes,” I would say, “they are not the government of these blessed isles I would wish for, but at least they are heading in the right direction on this subject if no other.
 There is hope…”

 Tonight (22/10/2016) they have proved otherwise….